 The first HIV case in Vanuatu was found in 2002.
-To date, the cumulative number of HIV cases is 9, with four of these detected in 2012 alone.
-Six people are still alive today, while three have died.
+To date, the cumulative number of HIV cases is 10, with four of these detected in 2012 alone.
+Six people are still alive today, while FOUR have died.
 However, the number of officially reported HIV cases is based on passive testing through VCT centres, and actual HIV numbers are expected to be much higher.
-HIV testing is still very limited, with only 2,068 HIV tests in 2014 (1350 male; 718 female), a mere 0.18% of the total population.
+HIV testing is still very limited.
 In 2013, only 27% (367/1344) of all pregnant women were tested for HIV.
 Currently, 4 people - all female - are enrolled in ART.
 Although the mode of transmission for these cases has not been reported, data from the wider Pacific region show that most transmission is through heterosexual contact.
-Important HIV-risk factors include high STI rates, early sexual debut and high teen-pregnancy rate, and a low condom-use rate.
+Important HIV-risk factors include high STI rates, early sexual debut and high teenpregnancy rate, and a low condom-use rate.
 Results from a SGS study in 2008 among pregnant women (under 25) revealed that 9% had had two or more sex partners in the last 12 months; 3.6% had had sex for money or gifts; and 5% had had concurrent partners in the last 12 months.
 Preliminary results from the most recent DHS (2013) showed that a large majority (91% of females, 92% of males) aged 15-49 had heard of AIDS and 21-22% (male, female) had comprehensive HIV knowledge.
 Three percent (3%) of males aged 15-49 had paid for sex in the last year.
 Condom use at first sex was 45% in urban areas for both men and women, but only 31% for women and 36% of men in rural areas.
 Overall acceptance of people living with HIV (PLHIV) was very low.
 Just 10 percent of women and 19 percent of men aged 15-49 expressed overall tolerance and acceptance